Australia Powerball Lotto FAQs

 Question: How do I win playing Australia Powerball?

 Answer: Prizes are awarded on Australia Powerball for matching a minimum of two main balls and the Powerball.
-In order to win the Division 1 prize, you must match all six main numbers and the Powerball.Back to Top
+In order to win the Division 1 prize, you must match all seven main numbers and the Powerball.Back to Top

 Question: Can I play Australia Powerball if I do not live in Australia?